 - All UK countries saw an increase in the value of exports.
-There was an increase in annual export value for all English regions apart from the North East. - All UK countries saw an increase in the value of imports.
+There was also an increase in annual export value for all English regions. - All UK countries saw an increase in the value of imports.
 There was also an increase in annual import value for all English regions.

-Figure 1: UK Imports and Exports by Region, year ending September 2022
+Figure 1: UK Exports and Imports by Region, 2022